neoground/charm/README.md

 To ensure a smooth journey with the Charm Framework, make sure your system meets the following requirements:

-- PHP 8.0 or later (8.1 / 8.2 preferred, ideally with Redis module)
+- PHP 8.3 or later (ideally with Redis module)
 - Composer
 - Depending on your app:
     - Database: MariaDB, MySQL, SQLite, PostgreSQL or SQL Server